Solution of the Critical Dynamics of the Mean-Field Kob-Andersen Model: Kob-Andersen Model

-All of the above scaling laws have been shown to hold in FA with $g(t)\equiv \phi(t)-\phi_{plat}$ \cite{perrupato2025theory}, where $\phi(t)$ is a persistence function analogous to the one we defined for KA.
-In the following, we show that the same analysis can be extended to KA, deriving an equation for the deviation of the persistence from its plateau value equivalent to \eqref{MCTcrit} together with analytical expressions for the exponents $a$ and $b$ through the parameter $\lambda$.
+All of the above scaling laws have been shown to hold in FA with $g(t)\equiv \phi(t)-\phi_{plat}$ \cite{perrupato2025theory}, where $\phi(t)$ is a persistence function analogous to the one we defined for KA, and $\phi_{plat}$ is its plateau value at the critical point.
+In the following, we show that the same analysis can be extended to KA, deriving an equation for the deviation of the persistence from its plateau value equivalent to \eqref{MCTcrit} together with analytical expressions for $\lambda$ and $\sigma$.